 The Program Add/Drop/Change (e-form) allows you to make changes to your program.

 Adding a major, degree, or certificate are all distinct options.
 We recommend that you speak with your advisor before submitting the form to ensure that you have selected the appropriate option.

 The Program Add/Drop/Change (e-form) allows you to select a minor.

-More information about minors can be found in policy Undergraduate Minors (84-1).
+More information about minors can be found in the Undergraduate Minors (84-01) policy.

 A minor is posted to a student's record concurrent with a first undergraduate degree only.
 All degree and minor requirements must be satisfied prior to such posting.
 A minor will not be posted after a first baccalaureate degree has been awarded.